swannodette/baduk/_posts/2016-08-02-us-go-congress-off-day.markdown

 Today was the off day.
-After three rounds of the US Open and three rounds of the US Open ahead of me, I thought it perhaps wise to have a rest day.
+After three rounds of the US Open and three rounds of the US Open ahead of me, I thought it perhaps wise to have a rest day and skip the die hard tournament.
 I slept in and got off to a much needed late start.
 I met Ien and his friend Tony for lunch at a terrific Shanghainese restaurant close to MIT.
 Afterwards Ien and I went sighting seeing in and around the MIT campus.
 Our first stop off was the MIT Museum.

 # Origins of AI